 - If you need ADA accommodations, please contact us at least five (5) business days prior to the first class you will be attending.

-The course will be led by Laura McKaughan with Envirolutions Consulting with guest speakers, Jessica Coe with Cascadia and other experts in the industry.
+The course will be led by Laura McKaughan with Envirolutions Consulting with local guest speakers and industry experts including environmental leaders at nonprofits, community groups, and government agencies.

 Room 101, 455 County Center, Redwood City